Hackathon IoT l'Usine Digitale

 - Smarthome, sponsored by Zagatub.

-but that doesn’t mean we can’t talk about ideas!
+As a partner, the craft ai team is rightfully not allowed to participate, but that doesn’t mean we can’t talk about ideas!
 Here are a few that we came up with internally or talking to hackers during the workshop we organized on November the 20th as a prelude to the hackathon.

 Let’s unfold the scenario.

 As usual, our user is woken up at 7:00am by repeated notifications from her watch, taps on the wrist for example, until she actually gets up.
 25 minutes later she is notified that it’s time to leave, the SNCF is reporting some heavy traffic on her usual train line, better leave a little earlier.
 She works as usual in the morning preparing for her 1:30pm presentation when at 11:45 a gentle tap on the wrist reminds her that if she wants to take her usual 45 minutes for lunch she should leave now as it’ll take 50 minutes by train to go to this important presentation.
 At 12:15 a more urgent tap interrupts her meal, the train she was expected to take has been cancelled, she need to leave now!
 Thanks to the proactive route planner, she’ll be on time to her big presentation !